sayanarijit/RESTEasyCLI/docs/usage.md

 ### Help menu

-To get the full list of available sub-commands type any of the following commands:
+To get the full list of available sub-commands enter any of the following commands:

 ```bash
 recli help